KasparEtter/ef1p/pages/number-theory/number-theory.md

 ## Prime numbers

-We talked quite a bit about [prime numbers](https://en.wikipedia.org/wiki/Prime_number) already.
+We've talked quite a bit about [prime numbers](https://en.wikipedia.org/wiki/Prime_number) already.
 The goal of this chapter is to give you a better understanding about primality and related concepts such as [factorization](#prime-factorization).
 From here to the end of this article, the topics get more and more advanced.